-- 253 ADVANCED WORD PROCESSING 3 credits Prerequisite: 2540:144 or 151 or equivalent.
-To increase student's ability to do office-style production keyboarding with minimal supervision.
-Advanced word processing techniques are taught.
-Minimum requirement: 50 words a minute with a maximum of 5 errors for 5 minutes. - 256 MEDICAL OFFICE PROCEDURES 3 credits Prerequisite: 2740:120.
-Simulates a professional medical office that "employs" the student to perform office administration duties and manage office information and finances on specialized computer software. - 263 BUSINESS COMMUNICATIONS 3 credits Prerequisite: 2540:119 and 3300:111 or permission.
-Business writing with emphasis on communicating in typical business situations and expressing ideas effectively to achieve specific purposes.
-Includes business letters, memoranda, application letters, resumes and a business report. - 270 BUSINESS SOFTWARE APPLICATIONS 4 credits Prerequisite: 2440:125; 2540:241, 253.
-Use of business application software and critical thinking skills to solve business problems.
-Word processing, spreadsheets, database, presentation software, integration of applications, and the Internet. - 271 DESKTOP PUBLISHING 3 credits Prerequisite: 2540:253 or permission.
-Desktop publishing software used to create printed materials such as newsletters, brochures, business forms, and resumes.
-Course addresses design/layout decision and editing for the office worker. - 273 COMPUTER-BASED GRAPHIC PRESENTATION 3 credits Prerequisite: 7600:106, 2440:102 or permission.
+Corequisite: 2540:253 or permission.
+Desktop publishing software used to create printed materials such as newsletters. brochures, business forms, and resumes.
+Course addresses design/layout decision and editing for the office worker.

+- COMPUTER-BASED GRAPHIC PRESENTATION 273 3 credits Prerequisite: 7600:106, 2440:102 or permission.
 An introduction to the basic principles of preparation, design, and organization necessary to produce exciting and effective computerized graphic presentations.
-Current graphic software will be taught. - 279 LEGAL OFFICE PROCEDURES 4 credits Prerequisite: 2540:121, 151.
-Provides an understanding of various facets of the law, when and how to use documents, important legal procedures and typical office routine. - 281 EDITING/PROOFREADING/TRANSCRIPTION 3 credits Prerequisites: 2540:119 and 144, or 151.
+Current graphic software will be taught. - LEGAL OFFICE PROCEDURES 279 Prerequisite: 2540:121, 144.
+Provides an understanding of various facets of the law, when and how to use documents, important legal procedures and typical office routine. - EDITING/PROOFREADING/TRANSCRIPTION 281 3 credits Prerequisites: 2540:119 and 144, or 151.
 Transcription from taped dictation with emphasis on mailable documents using a computer.
-Special techniques for developing accuracy, proofreading, and increasing productivity will be emphasized. - 282 MEDICAL MACHINE TRANSCRIPTION 3 credits Prerequisite: 2540:256.
+Special techniques for developing accuracy, proofreading, and increasing productivity will be emphasized. - MEDICAL MACHINE TRANSCRIPTION 282 3 credits Prerequisite: 2540:256.
 Introduction to medical terminology.
 Emphasis on meaning, pronunciation, spelling and application of common medical terms, abbreviations, stems and suffixes as related to the human body in computerized transcription.
-Speed, accuracy, and proofreading skills emphasized. - 284 OFFICE NURSING TECHNIQUES 1 2 credits Prerequisite or corequisite: 2540:283.
+Speed, accuracy, and proofreading skills emphasized.

+284 OFFICE NURSING TECHNIQUES I

+Prerequisite or corequisite: 2740:120.
 Provides theory and practice in nursing duties most often performed in a physician's and dentist's office.
-These include temperature, pulse and respiration readings; and taking blood pressure. - 289 CAREER DEVELOPMENT FOR BUSINESS 3 credits PROFESSIONALS Fundamentals of job search technique, professional image development and personal and interpersonal dynamics within the - 290 SPECIAL TOPICS: OFFICE ADMINISTRATION .5-3 credits (May be repeated for a total of four credits) Prerequisite: Permission.
+These include temperature, pulse and respiration readings; and taking blood pressure.

+CAREER DEVELOPMENT FOR BUSINESS 289 3 credits PROFESSIONALS

+Fundamentals of job search technique, professional image development and personal and interpersonal dynamics within the business environment.

+290 SPECIAL TOPICS: OFFICE ADMINISTRATION .5-3 credits (May be repeated for a total of four credits) Prerequisite: Permission.
 Selected topics or subject areas of interest in office administration.

-COMPUTER SERVICE AND NETWORK TECHNOLOGY 2600:
+COMPUTER SERVICE AND NETWORK TECHNOLOGY